-Children are very welcome in our Sunday School and in the Sanctuary during Sunday service.
-The Sunday School takes place during the 10:00am Sunday Service.
-The congregation is a mix of long-time members and “newbies” who are delighted to see children in church.
+Children are welcome in our Sunday School and in the Sanctuary during Sunday service.
+Sunday School takes place during the first part of the 10:00 a.m.
+Sunday Service.
+We are a mix of long-time members, relative newcomers and total “newbies” who are all delighted to see children in church.

 “The Peace”: what is it and why is everyone hugging each other?

-St. Elizabeth is a little different than more conservative Episcopal parishes in that, when we “exchange the Peace” (greet one another and wish them the Peace of the Lord), most folks will get up out of their seats to say hello to everyone.
+St. Elizabeth is a little different than more conservative Episcopal parishes in that, when we “exchange the Peace” (greet one another with the Peace of the Lord), many folks will get up out of their seats to say hello to everyone.
 For some who have been raised in more formal settings, this can be a surprise and may seem much more “friendly” than normal.
-Don’t sweat it: say hello and know that you are welcome!
+Don’t feel the need to work the room!
+Just know that you are welcome!